santiagof99/Web-Development/README.md

-Everything I used and included during my lessons and practice
+Everything I used and included during my learning

 		Languages
 		 -HTML